 The provision of scholarships was originally seen as a goal in and of itself.
-But by 1967 some practitioners at the conference were aware that they could no longer continue giving out scholarships indiscriminately.
-“The time has come when we can no longer afford the luxury of training for the sake of training, education for the sake of education” claimed John Eldridge, Regional Representative of the African American Institute, and continued to offer a different solution: “The time has come for those of us concerned with this problem to create a plan, a Refugee Manpower Plan.”
-He proposed to flip the direction of thinking about refugee education to align supply with demand.
-This new direction of causality necessitated coordination among both scholarship-providing institutions (an effort towards which was made with the creation of the central register of the International University Exchange Fund (IUEF) in Leiden), and through BPEAR, to encourage students to take up studies deemed useful in the context of manpower development plans and to urge their return into the continental labor market.
-The Africanization of the civil service, of universities, and of the economy had meanwhile become a slogan not only to be applied to the manpower itself, but also to the location of study provided by the scholarships, so that more and more places were to be provided at African institutions.
-The next section will elaborate on the notion of educating refugees for African human capital development.
+However, by 1967 some practitioners at the conference were aware that they could no longer continue giving out scholarships indiscriminately.
+“The time has come when we can no longer afford the luxury of training for the sake of training, education for the sake of education,” claimed John Eldridge, Regional Representative of the African American Institute.
+He suggested an alternative solution: “The time has come for those of us concerned with this problem to create a plan, a Refugee Manpower Plan.”
+He proposed aligning supply with demand in terms of refugee education.
+This would necessitate coordination among both scholarship-providing institutions (an effort toward which was made with the creation of the central register of the IUEF in Leiden) and through BPEAR to encourage students to take up studies deemed useful in the context of manpower development plans and to urge their return into the continental labor market.
+The Africanization of the civil service, universities, and the economy had, meanwhile, become a slogan not only to be applied to the manpower itself but also to the location of study provided by the scholarships so that more and more places were to be provided at African institutions.
+The next section will elaborate on the education of refugees for African human capital development.

 African Refugee Manpower Development

-Delegates at the 1967 conference saw themselves confronted with a challenge: returning refugee graduates from colonized territories had to prepare themselves for a much-longer-than-anticipated life in yet another exile location.
-The question became how to best harness their skills in the interest of African development and pan-African politics.
+Delegates at the 1967 conference were confronted with a challenge.
+Refugee graduates from colonized territories were in for a much longer wait than anticipated for their own countries to be liberated and needed to be given asylum and employment somewhere.
+The question became how best to harness their skills for African development and pan-African politics.

-The answer seemed simple: many African countries were still employing foreign experts to fill the skills gap between their own nationals and colonial administrators.
+The answer seemed simple: many African countries still employed foreign experts to fill the skills gap between their nationals and colonial administrators.
 Why not fill those positions with African refugee experts?
 While the notion was enticingly simple, its implementation proved fraught.
-Some qualified refugees successfully filled empty positions elsewhere on the continent, as in the case of South African ANC nurses in Tanzania as of 1962.
+Some qualified refugees successfully filled empty positions elsewhere on the continent, as in the case of South African ANC nurses in Tanzania starting in 1962.
 In 1965 Uganda also expressed an interest in South African nurses and doctors.
-However, for reasons to be will discuss below, a large-scale implementation of refugee expertise around the continent remained notional.
+However, for reasons to be will discuss below, large-scale implementation of refugee expertise around the continent remained notional.

-Joseph Short from the African American Institute likened deploying the potential of southern African refugees to space travel: “no astronaut should be launched into space without reasonable assurance that he can be returned safely to terra firma.”
-He continued:

-By contrast, as education programs for southern African refugees developed in the first years of this decade, there were few ways, limited resources and little time to simulate the future as the space explorers have been able to do.
-It was not possible to predict with certainty when and where a refugee … might ultimately splash down at the end of flight.
+Joseph Short, from the African American Institute, compared the deployment of Southern African refugees in the 1960s to astronauts being shot into space with no clear idea of if and when they would return to Earth, saying that limited resources and haphazard planning meant that it was impossible to predict when and where a refugee “might ultimately splash down at the end of a flight.”